nathangeffen/cagl/docs/userguide.md

 This function takes a list by address as its first parameter.
 It will populate it with *numpoints* points.
 The first *x* point will be *x_start* and each *y* point will be the corresponding *x* point multiplied by gradient.

 We use the CAGL generated *append_points* function to put each new point at the back of the list.
-For doubly-linked lists and arrays, the efficiency of the *append* function is constant.
+For doubly-linked lists and arrays, this is an efficient constant time operation.

 For minor or personal-use programs, the above is sufficient, but for a production ready system, there is a problem.
 The *append_points* function can fail.
 It might not be able to allocate memory for the new point.
 If the append was successful, *append_points* will return a pointer to the newly appended point, but if it fails it will return NULL.